Language Translation

 • Prosecutor’s Diversion Programs

 Each entity provides a description of the intended programs, supervision, and services as well as a detailed budget outlining the funding request.
-The Advisory Board must prioritize funding requests to the above eligible entities.
-In addition to providing a description of the proposed programs and services, a plan of collaboration is also required.
-The collaboration plan includes a description of the evidence-based services available and how the county will coordinate access to those services in a manner that reduces duplication and expands the availability services, treatment, and programs that is cost-effective.
+The Advisory Board must prioritize funding requests to eligible entities seeking funding.
+In addition to providing a description of the proposed programs and services, a plan of collaboration amongst local justice system stakeholders is also required.
+The collaboration plan includes a description of the evidence-based services available and how the county will coordinate access to those services in a manner that reduces duplication of services and expands the availability services, treatment, and programs.

 • Funding Recommendations and Awards